poissonconsulting/bbousuite/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Alan Constant.
+We acknowledge contributions from Alan Constant, Sarah Lyons, Colton Stephens and Nicole Hill.
 Development of `bbousuite` was funded by the Province of Alberta and Environment and Climate Change Canada.

 # References